Edward Carlson

 Returning from the war, he took a position as assistant to S. W. Thurston, president of Western Hotels, Inc. (later Western International Hotels, then Westin Hotels).
 Within a year he had been named vice president, then became successively executive vice president (1953), president (1960), and finally chairman and CEO (1969).
 Westin merged with United Airlines in 1970, and Carlson became CEO of the newly formed company, UAL Corporation, a position he held from 1971–1979.
 In his first two years, he turned the nearly bankrupt airline profitable.

 Carlson is credited with bringing the 1962 World's Fair—the Century 21 Exposition—to Seattle.
-His napkin sketch of tower with a revolving restaurant on top, inspired by the Stuttgart Tower, was the origin of the Space Needle.
+His napkin sketch of the tower with a revolving restaurant on top, inspired by the Stuttgart Tower, was the origin of the Space Needle.
 Harvard Business School named Carlson one of the great business leaders of the twentieth century.

 Carlson was (along with Henry Broderick) one of the two leaders of the successful 1948 initiative that re-legalized the sale of liquor by the drink in Washington State.